You are currently viewing From Wall Flower to Must-Have: When Florals Conquered Our Clothes

 Madonna and Child with Angels by Pietro di Domenico da Montepulciano,1420.
 Tempera on wood, gold ground.
 The red cape has golden abstract blossoms.
 Credit Line: Rogers Fund, 1907.
 From Met museum open source

-In the 15th century, floral lace was a big thing.
-Elaborated lace as a trim or decoration was welcome on women and men attire alike.
-Bruxelles lace featuring the motif was famous and in high desire until the late 16th century.
-During this time, Tour and its outskirts were the silk-weaving industry center in France.
-Later, Lyon that had been the center for import of luxury fabrics took the place.
+In the 15th century, floral lace was a highly sought-after fashion trend.
+Elaborated lace as a trim or decoration was welcome on attire by all genders.
+Bruxelles lace featuring the motif was famous and in high demand until the late 16th century.
+During this time, Tours and its outskirts were the center of the silk-weaving industry in France.
+Later, Lyon, which had been the center for the import of luxury fabrics, took its place.

-During the 15 and 16th centuries, Venice and Florence were famous velvet fabrics with gold and silver threads and large floral patterns.
+During the 15th and 16th centuries, Venice and Florence were renowned for their luxurious velvet fabrics featuring gold and silver threads and large floral patterns.
 The pomegranate was an often used motif.

 Second Earl of Warwick in floral pattern gold brocade attire